 In the end all partners elaborated their piloting concepts and discussed related questions and feasible procedures to implement the VALLEY methodology in the second half of the project.

-In the veIMG_6796ry same week of the training it was the National Volunteering Week in Romania.
+In the very same week of the training it was the National Volunteering Week in Romania.
 In this context we had the opportunity to visit Casa Faenza, a support and therapy center for autistic children, which so far is the first one of this kind in Romania.

 Newsletter three focuses on one of the core objectives within VALLEY, how to assess and evidence learning and competence developments gained through volunteering.